 If the image has a Smart Preview, then Lightroom displays the Smart Preview icon instead, to let you know that you can process the photo in the Develop module if you need to.

 In the Develop module the Histogram panel tells you whether a Smart Preview exists.

 If it says Original Photo under the histogram, you know that you are processing the original photo file, and that a Smart Preview doesn’t exist.

-If it says Original + Smart Preview, then you know that you are processing the original photo file, and that a Smart Preview exists (there’s an exception if you are using the latest versions of Lightroom 6 or Lightroom CC – see below).
+If it says Original + Smart Preview, then you know that you are processing the original photo file, and that a Smart Preview exists (there’s an exception if you are using the latest versions of Lightroom 6 or Lightroom Classic – see below).

 If it says Smart Preview, then that means a Smart Preview exists, and that you are currently processing the Smart Preview, not the original photo file.

 If it says Photo is missing, that means that there’s no Smart Preview, and that the hard drive containing the original photo isn’t connected to the computer (or that the file has been moved and Lightroom doesn’t know where it is).
 There’s no histogram and you can’t process the image.